crabmusket/crabmusket.net/blog/content/drafts/loyalty2.md

 The revolutionary needn't fear imprisonment, knowing others will continue the fight in their place.

 The loyal are satisfied by the act of living loyally, every day of their lives.
-They also have the psychological security of an ongoing movement where success is not limited by their own effort[^lost causes].
+They also have the psychological security of an ongoing movement where success is not limited by their own effort.[^lost causes]

 This conclusion doesn't remove the potential for movements to have leaders.
 Royce believed charismatic leaders were important (if not sufficient) for inspiring true loyalty, especially in the early days of a cause.